DataDog/datadog-agent/docs/agent/secrets.md

   of the executable to ease troubleshooting.

-Here is an example of a [powershell script](secrets_scripts/set_rights.ps1) that remove rights on a file to everybody except from `Administrator` and `LocalSystem` and then add `ddagentuser`.
+Here is an example of a [powershell script](secrets_scripts/set_rights.ps1) that removes rights on a file to everybody except from `Administrator` and `LocalSystem` and then add `ddagentuser`.
 Use it only as an example as your setup might differ.